braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 page_order: 6
 tool: Campaigns
 page_type: reference
-description: "This reference article discusses the concept of rate limiting and frequency capping in campaigns, and how you can apply marketing pressure to improve user experience."
+description: "This reference article discusses the concept of rate limiting and frequency capping in campaigns, and how you can manage marketing pressure to improve user experience."

 ---